 LinkedIn advertising isn’t for everyone.

-I’ll cover the basics of LinkedIn advertising and whether or not it’s right for your business.
+I’ll cover the basics and whether or not it’s right for your business.
 Full article, video and podcast below.

 Watch a Video On LinkedIn Advertising

 Why use LinkedIn advertising?
 The answer is really quite simple.
 The benefits far outweigh any potential disadvantages.

 The strengths of LinkedIn ads lay in its differences.

 As we covered, this isn’t your average social platform, which gives it a leg up when it comes to advertising.

 You probably know this, but LinkedIn is a business-oriented place.
 Its audience is primarily professionals, and they don’t come to LinkedIn to scroll through photos of cats and memes.

 They’re there with a purpose in mind, meaning they come specifically for industry news and updates and new opportunities.
 (Hint: if that’s your market, this is where you should advertise).